mindee/mindee-api-nodejs/docs/cropper_v1.md

 // Load a file from disk
 const inputSource = mindeeClient.docFromPath("/path/to/the/file.ext");

-// Parse it
+// Parse the file
-const apiResponse = mindeeClient .parse(mindee.product.CropperV1, inputSource);
+const apiResponse = mindeeClient.parse(
+  mindee.product.CropperV1,
+  inputSource
+);

 // Handle the response Promise apiResponse.then((resp) => {